Living in the UK with EU Settled Status

 • will facilitate travel both overseas and coming back to the UK.

-Please note, if you have been granted settled status under the EUSS, you will not need to make an EU citizen NTL application.
+If you have been granted settled status under the EUSS, you will not need to make an EU citizen NTL application.
 You will already have secure digital status permitting you to stay in the UK indefinitely.
 Equally, if you have pre-settled status under the EUSS, a change in the rules is expected that will not require you to apply for dull settled status after the qualifying five-year residence period.

 How to make an NTL application